-Review classroom Venn diagrams, pictograms or other through classroom discussion, allowing individual students to lead, teach and ask questions.
+Review classroom Venn diagrams or pictograms through classroom discussion, allowing individual students to lead, teach and ask questions.

 Review and determine things that are true about the way tribes lived in the past and present, and things that are false (made up) from earlier discussions.